status-im/pm/notes/transcript11.md

 Igor: Sure but that means we also have to host this trusted servers ourselves and protect them.

-Oskar: On that note, Andrei Petro, who's working on webnode, he also reached out and he's looking to integrate the ULC support for webnode, so that would be at least one source for these types of nodes.
+Oskar: On that note, Andrey Petrov, who's working on VIPnode, he also reached out and he's looking to integrate the ULC support for VIPnode, so that would be at least one source for these types of nodes.
 It's definitely not a general solution but it's a potential start maybe.

 40:00 - 41:00